-The MDiv degree program consists of 73 credit hours of coursework as well as contextual and co-curricular requirements which can be completed in three years including internship.
+The MDiv degree program consists of 73 credit hours of coursework as well as contextual and co-curricular requirements which can be completed in three, four, or five years including internship.
 Students not seeking ordination within the ELCA may choose to fulfill contextual education requirements in ways related to their vocational goals and petition for waiver of internship.
 If internship is not required, the program may be completed in two years.

 Contextual education requirements include Ministry in Context, Clinical Pastoral Education, and Internship.

 - Ministry in Context: Students spend three semesters observing and engaging in local congregations and other social and ministry agencies for six to eight hours a week.

 - Clinical Pastoral Education: Students spend a summer in a hospital or other chaplaincy site with a peer group under the direction of a supervisor exploring dimensions of pastoral care.

 - Internship: Students ordinarily have a full-time pastoral internship during their final year in a congregation under the supervision of a pastor.
 Internship sites are wide-ranging in terms of geographical location, size, ministry site, and culture of the congregation.

 Note that endorsement from a student’s synodical candidacy committee is needed to be placed on an internship site.
 For ELCA students, any change in the duration and sequencing of internship, or placement in a specialized internship site will need to be approved by the student’s candidacy committee.
 You will work with the Office of Contextual Education to prepare a plan for how to meet the internship requirement.

 |If you are preparing for:||Your internship will need to fulfill:|